Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/docs/TROUBLESHOOTING.md

 This guide provides solutions for common issues you may encounter.

-## Problem 1: Custom Location OID cannot be retrieved
+## <a name="problem-1-custom-location-oid-cannot-be-retrieved"></a> Problem 1: Custom Location OID cannot be retrieved

 ### Symptom for Problem 1